 Students seeking Summer Undergraduate Research Awards must seek nomination from a Washington University faculty mentor in their field of research.
 If you need help finding a mentor, see Finding a Mentor or contact the Office of Undergraduate Research.
 The nomination packet must include the student information form, the mentor nomination form and letter, the research proposal, and the budget and budget narrative.
 While it is the student’s responsibility to provide the mentor with all necessary forms and required documents, we expect the production of the nomination packet to be a collaborative effort between the mentor and the student, with the student completing the majority of the paperwork.
 In the past, the awards have been up to $4000.

-Although the application deadline for Summer Undergraduate Research Awards was March 1st, late packets will be accepted.
-Award decisions will be made on a rolling basis IF funds are available.
+The application deadline for Summer Undergraduate Research Awards was March 3rd.
+However, late nominations will be accepted and considered on a rolling basis for the remainder of the semester.